pikatchu/closedsource/book/0110-the_trap.md

 Leo's breath came in quick, shallow bursts.

 "It's time you tell me the truth, Leo," Finch said.
-"We’re going to find out, one way or another."
+"We're going to find out, one way or another."

 Leo froze.

 The drones hovered closer to Elias, their mechanical arms twitching, preparing to dig into his mind.

-"These two drones," Finch continued, "are going to enter Elias’ brain.
-We will know what you’re hiding."
+"These two drones," Finch continued, "are going to enter Elias' brain.
+We will know what you're hiding."

 Leo felt sick.